Prospect Park (Brooklyn): Before the park

 Approximately 17,000 years ago, the terminal moraine of the receding Wisconsin Glacier that formed Long Island, known as the Harbor Hill Moraine, established a string of hills and kettles in the northern part of the park and a lower lying outwash plain in the southern part.
-Mount Prospect (or Prospect Hill), near the intersection of Flatbush Avenue and Eastern Parkway, is one of the tallest hills in Brooklyn, rising 200 feet (61 m) above sea level.
-It is the highest among a string of hills that extends into the park, including Sullivan, Breeze, and Lookout hills.
+Mount Prospect (or Prospect Hill), near the intersection of Flatbush Avenue and Eastern Parkway, is the highest among a string of hills that extends into the park, including Sullivan, Breeze, and Lookout.
+Rising 200 feet (61 m) above sea level, it is one of the tallest hills in Brooklyn.
 The area was originally forested, but became open pasture after two centuries of European colonization.
 Significant stands of trees remained only in the peat bogs centered south of Ninth and Flatbush Avenues, as well as in a large bog north of Ninth Street, and contained chestnut, white poplar, and oak.
 (Note: The large peat bog north of Ninth Street, running east of Prospect Park West, was called the Pigeon Ground and occupied much of the area that was to become the Long Meadow.)
 Some of these stands were preserved in the modern-day Prospect Park Ravine and nicknamed "The Last Forest of Brooklyn".

 During the American Revolutionary War (1775–1783), the park was a site of the Battle of Long Island (aka Battle of Brooklyn).
-American forces attempted to hold Battle Pass, an opening in the terminal moraine where the old Flatbush Road passed from the villages of Brooklyn to Flatbush, where a large white oak tree was cut down to block the progress of the British forces.
-It fell after some of the heaviest fighting in the engagement, and its loss contributed to George Washington's decision to retreat.
-Even though the Continental Army lost the battle, they were able to hold the British back long enough for Washington's army to escape across the East River to Manhattan.
+The Continental Army attempted to hold Battle Pass, an opening in the terminal moraine where the old Flatbush Road passed from the villages of Brooklyn to Flatbush, where a large white oak tree was cut down to block the progress of the British forces.
+The pass fell after some of the heaviest fighting in the engagement, and its loss contributed to George Washington's decision to retreat.
+Even though American forces lost the battle, they were able to hold the British back long enough for Washington's army to escape across the East River to Manhattan.
 Plaques north of the zoo, as well as the Maryland Monument at Lookout Hill's foot, honor this event.

-The then-independent city of Brooklyn built a reservoir on Prospect Hill in 1856 to serve the western half of the city with water pumped from the Ridgewood Reservoir.
+The then-independent city of Brooklyn built Ridgewood Reservoir on Prospect Hill in 1856 to serve its western half.
 The need to keep the lots around the reservoir free of development, as well as the preservation of the Battle Pass area, were cited as two reasons for establishing a large park nearby.